What Is 5G? All You Need to Know About It

 Height of antenna = (1/4) X wavelength

-Millimeter waves have very short wavelength, so 5G requires much smaller base stations than 4G.
+Millimeter waves have a very short wavelength, so 5G requires much smaller base stations than 4G.
 Also, since these waves travel only a short distance, we need multiple cells to transfer the signal over long distances.

 This also means 5G will mainly be an urban service meant for densely populated areas — at least to start with.